jasminecabrera/GeoGuessr-Power-BI-Dashboard/README.md

 This project analyzes the geographic distribution of GeoGuessr Daily Challenge locations from **June 1, 2021, through July 4, 2026**.
 Using historical Daily Challenge data, the analysis explores geographic patterns across countries and regions to determine whether certain locations appear more frequently than others.

-The project demonstrates an end-to-end data analytics workflow, including data preparation with SQL, data modeling in Power BI, and interactive dashboard development using DAX.
+The project demonstrates an end-to-end data analytics workflow, from data cleaning and transformation in SQL to data modeling, DAX calculations, and interactive dashboard development in Power BI.

-## Motivation

-After regularly playing the GeoGuessr Daily Challenge, I noticed that Argentina seemed to appear much more frequently than expected.
-This observation prompted a broader question: are Daily Challenge locations distributed evenly around the world, or are certain locations selected more frequently?

 ## Research Question